taylorhxu/taylorhxu.github.io/about.md

 Her main academic interest lies in the field of computational neuroscience & artificial intelligence applications for improved software engineering, and also she enjoys photography, travelling, foreign languages.

+She has specific interests in statistics, data analysis, algorithm and machine learning.

 Currently, She is:

 - studying biomedical engineering with a specific interest in signal processing and neuroscience.